gofynd/fdk-client-python/documentation/application/CATALOG.md

-Retrieve detailed information about a specific product category using its slug and Retrieve metadata of a category such as name, information, logo, banner, etc.
+Fetch metadata of a category such as name, information, logo, banner, etc.

 *Returned Response:*